This accessibility statement applies to www.warminster-tc.gov.uk

 - Check WAVE compliancy (with disabled CSS)

-- Full audit of website to identify remaining issues
+- Regular full audit of the website to identify remaining issues

 Preparation of this accessibility statement